hackclub/hackclub/workshops/discord_bot_saveMessages/README.md

 ```
 *Make sure you insert your bot token where 'token' is*

 Let's start by explaining what the prefix is.
 It allows you to use an exclamation mark to call the bot!
+Some people have other prefixes such as a dash or pound symbol.
+It is up to you!
 ```js
 prefix = "!"
 ```